Shayan-Bathaee/img2ascii/README.md

   - If the output file doesn't exist, it will be created.
   - If no output file parameter is provided, the program will print the output to the console.
 The order of these flags does not matter.

+Note: To quickly review the usage, enter the following command:
+`python img2ascii.py -usage`

+The output will show the standard command above, as well as a link to this GitHub repository

  ## Implementation
  A high-level description of the logical flow of this program is as follows: